princeton-sns/scuba/client/BROKEN_CONTACTS.md

-However, nothing seems to check whether a group is a contact or not before sharing, so for the purpose of sketching out applications this is fine for the time being (contacts, as tracked by noise, are messed up, but this shouldn't inhibit other functionality)
+However, nothing seems to check whether a group is a contact or not before sharing, so for the purpose of sketching out applications this is fine for the time being (contacts, as tracked by SCUBA, are messed up, but this shouldn't inhibit other functionality)